filipego/admin-boilerplate/README.md

 ### Roadmap

-See the running list of planned components and status in [`md files/components-roadmap.md`](md%20files/components-roadmap.md).
+See the running list of planned components and status in [`md/archived/components-roadmap.md`](md/archived/components-roadmap.md).